gloriading/move/README.md

     on the screenshot link, send the start_date as a param in the path
   - in screens controller, capture the start_date

-?! when user doesn't select any month, set the screenshotbutton to current month ?! dropdown menu only show months where the user has a record
+?! dropdown menu only show months where the user has a record

 * [ to-do / question] ********************************************